CDT Day 115: snow day in Pagosa Springs, CO – Motel SOCO Snow Day Camp

 It hailed and dumped rain off and on all morning.
 We even had some thunder.
 I was exceptionally grateful to be under a roof in a room with a heater and a pile of food.
 It kept snowing on the trail.
 Around 2pm it cleared up enough for us to stretch our legs and tackle some chores.
 Spice struggled in the spread out town to do laundry and buy Thai food.
 I chilled at the library and made a few phone calls.
 Walking back to the motel around 5pm, I looked to the mountains to see what I could see.
 A cloud still perched on top of the peaks, but some snowy slopes were visible and gleaming.
 A beautiful sight for anyone but us.
 There was a lot of snow up there.
 Even waiting until tomorrow to hike, we would need to deal with it.

 But that was an issue for tomorrow.
-Right now, the biggest problem we had was figuring out how to get pizza and pad Thai delivered in a town with zero delivery restaurants.
+Right now, the biggest problem we had was figuring out how to get pizza and pad thai delivered in a town with zero delivery restaurants.
 Of course there was a solution.
-This is America after all, so where there is a need, there is someone to take your money and provide what it is you are looking for.
+This is America after all, so where there is a need, there is someone to take your money in exchange for what it is you are looking for.
 George, the local taxi guy, picked up and delivered food from two restaurants to our door for a reasonable charge.
 George, helping us gorge (#spicewrites).

 Soon, SpiceRack and I were buried under a pile of garlic knots and noodles.
 We barely made a dent before growing groggy with our efforts and calling it a night.
 I had to shower before falling asleep.
 Garlic sweats.